pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

       :type: str

-   .. attribute:: page

-      For reference only: the owning page.

-      :type: :ref:`Page`

    .. attribute:: lastPoint

       For reference only: the current point of the drawing path.
 It is ``None`` at ``Shape`` creation and after each ``finish()`` and ``commit()``.